gasleakdetector_web_logo

 Supported pixel formats

-The Frame library which included in GasLeakDetector library contains Fourcc enum which defines supported pixel formats (Frame.h file).
-GasLeakDetector library supports only formats with intensity channel (GRAY, YUV24, YUYV, UYVY, NV12, NV21, YV12, YU12).
+The Frame library, which is included in the GasLeakDetector library, contains the Fourcc enum that defines supported pixel formats (Frame.h file).
+The GasLeakDetector library supports only formats with an intensity channel (GRAY, YUV24, YUYV, UYVY, NV12, NV21, YV12, YU12).
 The library uses the intensity channel for video processing.
 Fourcc enum declaration:

 enum class Fourcc